JoshuaMarinoo/EngDesignVI/Labs/Lab 8/README.md

 ---

 ## Summary
-I have used pandas and these other libraries before so it was not to hard to configure everything to work and this lab was more like a refresher coruse for me.
+I have used pandas and these other libraries before so it was not to hard to configure everything to work and this lab was more like a refresher course for me.

 ---
 Author: Joshua Marino </br>